padok-team/dojo-terraform-blueprint/README.md

   - `vpc`
   - `subnet`
   - `internet_gateway`
+- [ ] The instance is not reated before the Internet Gateway
 - [ ] The module outputs the instance public IP
 - [ ] I have a `dojo-public-instance` module
 - [ ] I have an internet gateway created with terraform